Do Go On - 345 - Dame Julie Andrews

 I'm just looking up the Wikipedia page on The Boyfriend.

-I'm trying to find a plot.
+Let's have a, I'm trying to find like a plot.

 Oh, there's several acts to it.

-Okay, so The Boyfriend is a musical by Sandy Wilson.
+So The Boyfriend is a musical by Sandy Wilson.

-Set in the carefree world of the French Riviera in the roaring 20s,
+Set in the carefree world of the French Riviera in the Roaring 20s,

-The Boyfriend is a comic pastiche of 1920s shows.
+the Boyfriend is a comic pastiche.

 makes it a continuing popular choice for amateur and student groups.